 (6) Despite subsection (5), a record, device or other thing produced by a person in compliance with a direction under subsection (1) is not admissible in evidence in any proceedings against the person.

+[Section 56 amended by No. 8 of 2012 s.
+232.]

 57. Direction to provide information

 (1) A police officer may, for MDLR compliance purposes, direct an involved person who is associated with a particular vehicle to provide information to the officer about the vehicle or any load or equipment carried or intended to be carried by the vehicle.